wcm-io/wcm-io-handler/url/src/site/markdown/index.md

 * Building URLs from path, selectors, extension, suffix query string an fragment parts
 * Externalizing links for page links and frontend resources
 * Supporting different URL Modes for externalizing to HTTP/HTTPs, with full hostname or protocol-relative mode
-* Hostnames used for externalization for HTTP and HTTPs are stored in [context-specific configuration][config]
+* Hostnames used for externalization for HTTP and HTTPs are stored in [Context-Aware Configuration][caconfig]
 * Rewrites URLs to current site
 * [Suffix Builder and Parser][suffix-builder-parser] for passing around information via Sling Suffix string
 * Supports externalizing URLs for [Integrator Template Mode][integrator] with placeholders or Full URLs